With all the different GPS motorcycle trackers on the market, it can be difficult to find the right one for your needs.

 In addition to this, the tracker can be powered via the bike’s battery or the internal rechargeable battery.
 The tracker even continues to track even when there’s no GSM signal, meaning you can retain some degree of security on the most remote of rides.

 Waterproof and dust proof to IP66 standards (internationally rated), the device also offers SMS alerts sent to your phone, should something happen.
 For a budget tracker, this delivers what it promises and would be the perfect security device for those on a budget.

 Endorsed by Ducati and Kawasaki and Thatcham Quality Assured, a BikeTrac unit is available via a one-off payment of £299, with either a £99 yearly, or £9.99 monthly subscription fee.
 Alternatively, you could pay £179 over two years, or £229 over three years - potentially saving you over £130.

 Features include stealth installation and a self-maintaining battery, with all authorised BikeTrac dealers being trained to ensure that a unit is installed in the most covert location possible.

 BikeTrac units also include their own internal battery, meaning they don't fully rely on the bike's battery for power.
-If it detects a drop in the voltage, owners will receive a helpful text to tell you so.
+If it detects a drop in the voltage, owners will receive a helpful text informing them.
 The internal battery lasts for up to 30 days.

 Other features include alerts to selected contacts in the event of an accident, too.
 BikeTrac also do a range of hard security, which can be seen in the video below.